Military & Veterans News

 How Do I Transfer My Benefits?

 The process starts with the service member requesting a Transfer of Education Benefits (TEB) through the milConnect website.
 The VA cannot process these requests directly.
-Once the Department of Defense (DOD) approves the transfer, your family member can then apply to use the transferred benefits online through the VA website using VA Form 22-1990e.
+Once the Department of Defense (DOD) approves the transfer, your family member can then apply to use the transferred benefits online through VA.gov using VA Form 22-1990e.

 This valuable option allows military families to extend educational opportunities, potentially saving a lot of money on tuition for spouses or children and significantly reducing future student loan debt.